-The BLM conducted an EA (EA Number AK-023-08-01) to evaluate the effects of implementation of the CRSAMP.
-The CRSAMP provides additional protections for the Arctic peregrine falcon.
-Additional indirect benefits to other birds, moose, fish, and fish habitat, and subsistence may occur.
-This action is in conformance with multiple management objectives of the NE NPR-A 1998 IAP ROD.
-Additional management actions for the CRSAMP were developed from the NPR-A Raptor Workshop.
-The final action complies with all laws, regulations, and policies.
-The final action "Protection Measures 1 thru 9" is found in Section a) Conservation of Surface Values for NPR-A Planning Area Land The lessee, his agents, contractors, subcontractors, and operators (hereafter referred to as "Lessee") will operate within the resource management policy of the BLM.
-This policy is outlined in the NPRPA and the FLPMA which states that "... public lands will be managed in a manner that will protect the quality of scientific, scenic, historical, ecological, environmental, air and atmospheric, water resources, and archeological values that will provide food and habitat for fish and wildlife and domestic animals; and that will provide for outdoor recreation and human occupancy and use . . . " The Lessee will be required to protect these identified resource values and to operate in a manner which minimizes environmental impacts to physical, biological, cultural and aesthetic resources.
-Areas requiring special protection are identified by the NPR-A ROD.
-In this regard, the NPRPA also provides "Any exploration within the Utukok River, the Teshekpuk Lake areas, and other areas designated by the Secretary of the Interior containing any significant subsistence, recreational, fish and wildlife, or historical or scenic value, shall be conducted in a manner which will assure the maximum protection of such surface values to the extent consistent with the requirements of this Act for the exploration of the reserve.
+- c) Energy Policy Act of 2005.
+On August 8, 2005, the Energy Policy Act of 2005 was signed into law.
+The BLM has issued a final regulation, codified at 43 CFR Part 3130, effective March 5, 2008, implementing the change in lease terms mandated by the Act.
+The change in lease terms mandated by the Act will be applicable to all leases issued through this lease sale. - d) Conservation of Surface Values for NPR-A Planning Area Land.
+The lessee, his agents, contractors, subcontractors, and operators will operate within the resource management policy of the BLM.
+This policy is outlined in the NPRPA and the FLPMA which states that "... public lands will be managed in a manner that will protect the quality of scientific, scenic, historical, ecological, environmental, air and atmospheric, water resources, and archeological values that will provide food and habitat for fish and wildlife and domestic animals; and that will provide for outdoor recreation and human occupancy and use " The lessee will be required to protect these identified resource values and to operate in a manner which minimizes environmental impacts to physical, biological, cultural and aesthetic resources.
+Areas requiring special protection are identified by the 2013 IAP/EIS ROD.
+In this regard, the NPRPA also provides "Any exploration within the Utukok River, the Teshekpuk Lake areas, and other areas designated by the Secretary of the Interior containing any significant subsistence, recreational, fish and wildlife, or historical or scenic value, shall be conducted in a manner which will assure the maximum protection of such surface values to the extent consistent with the requirements of this Act for the exploration of the reserve."
 (42 U.S.C.
 6504(a)).
 These requirements apply to both exploration and production under this lease sale (42 U.S.C.
 6506a).
 Operational procedures designed to protect resource values will be developed during Surface Use Plan preparation, and additional protective measures may be required beyond the general and special stipulations identified in the above-referenced documents.